- Address: Avenue de Marathon, Brussels

 Extra stadium info – Stade Roi Baudouin

-The stadium opened as the Stade du Centenaire.
-Between 1945 and 1995, it was known as the Stade du Heysel.
-The Stade Roi Baudouin became a venue for several events, like athletics, concerts, football, rugby union and tennis.
-It is named after a former Belgian king.
 The stadium’s record attendance was set in 1963, when 64,000 people attended a football game between the Belgian side RSC Anderlecht and the Scottish side Dundee FC.
-In 1987, Anderlecht became the first Belgian football club with 20 top-flight league titles.
+In 1987, Anderlecht became the first Belgian football club with 20 top-flight football league titles.
+They won the competition which is currently known as the UEFA Super Cup twice in the 1970s.

 The national football team of Belgium